yokoyamatoyou/CSVXLM2/README.md

 5. **Phase 5 – ZIP Packaging**
    * Assemble the XML files and schemas into a submission archive with the required directory structure.
 6. **Phase 6 – GUI Integration**
    * Provide a simple Tkinter interface for selecting configuration files and running the conversion process.
+The GUI text is displayed in Japanese.

 ## Phase 2 Progress